Exploring relaxation dynamics in warm dense plasmas by tailoring non-thermal electron distributions with a free electron laser: Introduction

 Here, we propose an experimental method to make use of this physical process to explore electron relaxation dynamics.
-Our approach focuses on tracking the evolution of non-thermal electrons within a broader electron distribution in a dense plasma on ultrafast time scales.
+Our approach focuses on tracking the evolution of non-thermal electrons within a broader electron distribution in a dense plasma on ultrafast timescales.
 This is achievable through the use of an XFEL, which can photoionize core electrons from atoms in a plasma, resulting in sustained and, importantly, well-defined non-thermal electron distributions.
-We present simulations conducted using the CCFLY collisional-radiative atomic kinetics code~\cite{chung-2005,chung-2017,ciricosta-2016,Ren:2023}.
-Our results indicate that adjusting the XFEL pulse duration from sub-femtosecond to a few femtoseconds enables a measurement of the relaxation time scale of non-thermal electrons in the plasma, allowing us to glean insights into electron interaction processes on ultra-fast time scales and to assess the validity of the Coulomb Logarithm framework to describe dense plasma systems more generally.
+We present simulations conducted using the CCFLY collisional-radiative atomic kinetics code integrated with a Fokker-Planck Collisional operator~\cite{chung-2005,chung-2017,ciricosta-2016,Ren:2023}.
+Our results indicate that adjusting the XFEL pulse duration from sub-femtosecond to a few femtoseconds enables a measurement of the relaxation timescale of non-thermal electrons in the plasma.
+Notably, we have chosen to build our simulation based on the CL model to demonstrate the effectiveness of our method.
+This is not only because of the simplicity of CL but also due to it being well-known to a broad range of plasma physicists working on all density regimes.
+Nevertheless, all various types of collisional operators, including the abovementioned qLFP and BUU, are equally compatible and can be evaluated using the same experimental method proposed in this work.
+This allows us to glean insights into electron collision processes on ultra-fast timescales and to assess the validity of various assumptions used by the different collisional models in the warm dense regime.